 Expect language barrier, so prepare your Google translate.

 Rent a pocket Wi-Fi at the airport.
-Cheaper if you RENT ONLINE HERE and just pick it up at the airport.
+Cheaper if you RESERVE POCKET WIFI HERE and just pick it up at the airport.

 The more famous night markets sells more expensive food, you can buy your food at hawker stalls or eateries sprinkled around the city if you want to save.